sqlancer/sqlancer/README.md

 # Continuous Integration and Test Suite

-To improve and maintain SQLancer's code quality, we adopted several tools:
+To improve and maintain SQLancer's code quality, we use several tools:
 * [Checkstyle](https://checkstyle.sourceforge.io/) to enforce a consistent coding standard.
 * [PMD](https://pmd.github.io/), which finds programming flaws using static analysis.
+* [SpotBugs](https://spotbugs.github.io/), which also uses static analysis to find bugs and programming flaws.

 You can run them using the following command: